 Creating a baby registry is a simple process and can be done in a few easy steps:

 Set up your registry: Once you've chosen where to register, set up your account and create your registry.
 You'll be prompted to provide basic information, such as your name, address, and due date.
+If you've chosen Poppylist for your registry, you can get started here or take our Parent Type Quiz first!

 Start adding items to your registry: As you add items to your registry, you'll be able to browse and select from a wide variety of baby gear, clothing, and essentials.
 If you're in-store, some places will have a scan gun that you can use to scan items as you walk around the store.
 If you're registering online, all options have a universal registry feature, which means you can add any item from any store.